edm00se/svelte3-parcel-starter/readme.md

 # svelte3-parcel-starter

-A starter for svelte3 bundled with parcel.
+A starter for svelte3 bundled with parcel and tested via jest.

 ## Installation